-- (c) identify core issues from a given set of facts: - (d) be flexible and adjust their bargaining positions if necessary, according to new information presented to them during negotiations. (e) communicate effectively, - present their arguments confidently and listen empathically; - (f) probe and clarify issues; - (g) generate options: and - (h) fashion a workable agreement.
+- (a) plan and prepare for a specific negotiation. - (b) select appropriate opening statements and create a positive negotiating atmosphere: - (c) identify core issues from a given set of facts: - (d) be flexible and adjust their bargaining positions if necessary, according to new information presented to them during negotiations. (e) communicate effectively. - present their arguments confidently and listen empathically: - (f) probe and clarify issues; - (g) generate options; and - (h) fashion a workable agreement.

-on their own and other students' performances.
-(Formative)

-- 2. Learning journals in which students must analyse and reflect upon their progress in attaining proper negotiation techniques and communication skills and ways in which these could be improved.
+- 1. Class practical exercises in which students have to conduct negotiations and after which students are required to provide feedback on their own and other students' performances.
+(Formative) - 2.
+Learning journals in which students must analyse and reflect upon their progress in attaining proper negotiation techniques and communication skills and ways in which these could be improved.
 (Formative and Summative) - 3.
-A 20-minute practical examination in which students must demonstrate proper communication and negotiation techniques based on the dispute scenario presented to them, including: (a) select appropriate opening statements and create a positive negotiating atmosphere: (b) present their points of - view confidently and coherently; - (c) practise sound empathic listening skills; - (d) be sensitive to the other party's point of view; - (e) show that they can adapt to new information.
+A 20-minute practical examination in which students must demonstrate proper communication and negotiation techniques based on the dispute scenario presented to them, including: (a) select appropriate opening statements and create a positive negotiating atmosphere; (b) present their points of - view confidently and coherently; - (c) practise sound empathic listening skills; - (d) be sensitive to the other party's point of view; - (e) show that they can adapt to new information.
 (Summative)